Genio-The-Haiku-IDE/Genio/Readme.md

 ### Prerequirements

-Genio requires libgit2 to implement Git features.
+Genio requires libgit2 to implement Git features and libyaml_cpp to read yaml files.
-The development files are available in `libgit2_devel`.
+The needed development files are available in `libgit2_devel` and `yaml_cpp_devel`, respectively.
-Execute `pkgman install libgit2_devel` from Terminal
+Execute `pkgman install libgit2_devel yaml_cpp_devel` from Terminal

 If you would like to try a clang++ build: